Heart Valve Replacement without Open Heart Surgery

 TAVR repairs the valve without removing the old, damaged valve.
 Somewhat similar to a stent placed in an artery, TAVR delivers a replacement valve to the valve site through a catheter.
 Once the new valve is expanded, it pushes the old valve leaflets out of the way, and the replacement valve takes over the job of regulating blood flow.

-“This narrowing in the aortic valve that restricts blood flow to the body is progressive.
-Eventually patients slip into heart failure; blood backs up into the lungs; the lungs become congested; patients become more short of breath and uncomfortable; and, it’s a problem that’s very difficult to manage with medicine.”
+The narrowing in the aortic valve that restricts blood flow to the body is progressive.
+Eventually patients slip into heart failure; blood backs up into the lungs; the lungs become congested; and patients become more short of breath and uncomfortable.
+It's a problem that’s very difficult to manage with medicine.

 The artificial heart valve is made of the heart tissue of a cow and a fabric skirt, attached to a strong metal frame.